exosjs/exos/README.md

 It currently provides the following packages:

-- [Exos CLI](./packages/exos-cli): a CLI tool for React projects.
+- [Exos CLI](./packages/exos-cli): a CLI tool for building React + TypeScript applications.
-- [Exos](./packages/exos): a library with out-of-the-box extensible scripts and libraries that help you to develop your React application and micro frontends.
+- [Exos Core](./packages/exos-core): a library with core scripts that helps you to develop your React + TypeScript application and micro frontends.
+- [Exos Script](./packages/exos-scripts): a library with out-of-the-box extensible scripts that helps you with the lifecycle of your React + TypeScript applications.